 It is even possible to pick up handheld wet/dry vacuums, but these tend to be made for small kitchen or car spillages as opposed to large ones.
 As they are made to tackle a whole range of messes, they are way more durable than most vacuum cleaners, and they are not subject to any power restrictions which means that the suction is incredible.
 They also tend to have large capacities because of the fact they are made to clean up large and tricky messes.

 They are not ideal for those with allergies or asthma though, as the filtration system is not nearly as good as an upright or cylinder vacuum.
 Plus, while they are able to remove water from carpets, they cannot actually clean them, so you may need a second vacuum for that particular task.
 They can also be quite bulky to store and use.
-However, the models below are great if a wet/dry vacuum is something you need in your life, and you can check out our review guide for them here.
+However, the models below are great if a wet/dry vacuum is something you need in your life, and you can check out our best wet and dry vacuum review guide for them here.

 From a top brand, this vac offers massive suction and reliability.
 It can tackle even the largest jobs and has a range of tools for different situations.

 This model has a massive hose and a lot of power, as well as a huge capacity for wet and dry debris.
 This one can even be used as a normal vacuum for more versatility.

 Powerful and versatile, it comes with loads of tools as well as on-board storage to keep them all tidy.
 Plus, there is an additional blower function.